quii/go-http-reference-impl/README.md

 I want developers to practice trunk-based development [for various reasons](https://quii.dev/Reduce_WIP_by_practicing_trunk-based_development,_rather_than_pull_requests).

 The system we work on, it's structure and its internal quality, has a huge effect on the way we work and our productivity.
+I am very-much subscribed to [The DevOps Three Ways](https://itrevolution.com/the-three-ways-principles-underpinning-devops/) which emphasises **flow, feedback-loops and a continuous culture of improvement and learning**.
+Too many repos I've worked on impede flow and have poor and slow feedback loops.

-It's important that developers can **safely and confidently push small positive changes to the system frequently through the day**
+It's important that developers can **safely and confidently push small, positive, high-quality changes to the system frequently through the day**

 The process for making change should _roughly_ be: